camputa/linux-lessons/coding-standards-c-sharp.md

 | Constant | PascalCase | `MaxRetryCount`, `DefaultTimeout` |
 | Private Field | _camelCase | `_logger`, `_currentRetryCount` |
 | Parameter | camelCase | `customerName`, `orderId` |

----

-### Special Considerations

-#### Avoiding Ambiguity

-Choose names that are unambiguous and clearly convey their purpose.
-Avoid using single-letter names, except for loop counters like `i`, `j`, and `k`.
-Instead of using vague names like `data` or `info`, be specific about what the variable represents, such as `customerData` or `orderInfo`.

-#### Length and Descriptiveness

-While names should be descriptive, they shouldn't be excessively long.
-Strive for a balance between clarity and brevity.
-For instance, `calculateOrderTotal` is more descriptive than `calcTotal`, but not unnecessarily verbose like `calculateTotalOfAllOrdersInSystem`.

-#### Prefixes and Suffixes

-Using prefixes and suffixes can add context to names, especially for distinguishing between different types of entities.
-For example, `is` or `has` for boolean variables (`isAvailable`, `hasPermission`), `min` or `max` for range values (`minLength`, `maxHeight`), and `list` or `array` for collections (`customerList`, `orderArray`).

-Naming conventions are the foundation of readable and maintainable code.
-Consistent naming makes it easier for everyone on the team to understand and navigate the codebase.
-In C#, we use PascalCase and camelCase naming conventions to distinguish between different types of identifiers.

-PascalCase capitalizes the first letter of each word and is used for naming classes, methods, and properties.
-For example, `Customer`, `CalculateTotal`, and `OrderDate` are all written in PascalCase.
-On the other hand, camelCase starts with a lowercase letter and capitalizes the first letter of each subsequent word.
-This convention is used for local variables, parameters, and private fields.
-Examples include `customerName`, `orderId`, and `_logger`.

 ### Tips for Consistent Naming Conventions